-A Pub is a shortened name for a Public House.
-These places used to be the traditional drinking establishments of all those so inclined, over the age of 18 in the UK, and many chancers who were underage.
+A pub is a shortened name for a Public House.
+These places used to be the traditional drinking establishments of all those so inclined over the age of 18 in the U.K. and many chancers who were underage.

-If you watch current soap operas, in the UK, such as Eastenders, Emmerdale and Coronation Street, you would think that the local pub was still a thriving watering hole.
-The hub of each community.
+If you watch current soap operas in the U.K. such as Eastenders, Emmerdale and Coronation Street you might think that the local pub is still a thriving place; the hub of each community.

 In the 18th Century the great British pub was called The Heart Of England.

-When these fishermen arrived home, from a long sea trip fishing in Icelandic waters, they had money in their pockets and a thirst to quench.
+When these fishermen arrived home from a long sea trip fishing Icelandic waters they had money in their pockets and a thirst to quench.
 There was a pub on every corner and often another in between all willing to help them spend their hard earned pay.

 Drink till you drop

-Pubs had hoped to change the mentality of their customers, into treating their establishments differently.
-Many pubs had begun serving meals, for example, and were hoping to create a family atmosphere.
-Sadly most failed.
+Pubs had hoped to change the mentality of their customers into treating their establishments differently.
+Many pubs had begun serving meals and were hoping to create a family atmosphere but sadly most failed.

 Stub it out

-Smokers were no longer allowed to smoke in pubs, but would have to step outside to indulge their habit.
-Fine in summer weather but what about winter?
+Smokers were no longer allowed to smoke in pubs but would have to step outside to indulge their habit.

 When I was a child in the fifties people were allowed to smoke anywhere and everywhere.
-Buses only allowed passengers to smoke on the top deck and woe betide a non smoker who had to venture upstairs for a seat.
+Buses only allowed passengers to smoke on the top-deck and woe betide a non-smoker who had to venture upstairs for a seat.
 The air would be as thick as a deep fog with rows full of coughing passengers.

-Ultimately there was only myself and one other non smoker sat together.
-Everyone else was sat outside on the main road smoking, despite bad weather.
+Ultimately there was only myself and one other non-smoker sat together while everyone else sat outside on the side of the main road smoking, in spite of bad weather.

 Smokers are choosing to have a drink or two in the comfort of their own homes rather than down the pub.

 Teenagers years ago would try to get into the pub when they were underage to have an alcoholic drink.
 It was part of their rite of passage I guess.

-These days teenagers often prefer to experience recreational drugs such as Ecstasy and Mephedrone rather than a swift half down the pub.
+But these days teenagers often prefer to experience recreational drugs such as Ecstasy and Mephedrone rather than a swift half down the pub.

-The future of English Pubs.
+The future of English Pubs

-There are many fewer pubs than in the past though and many are still closing for good on a regular basis.
+There are many fewer pubs though than in the past and many are still going out of business on a regular basis.